inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L53
 S:Dear Thomas,
  :
- :    First, I consider of definite interest anything from :the business of as good a customer as you.
+ :First, I consider of definite interest anything from :the business of as good a customer as you.
 As director of :our division, I am to continue handling building material.
  :My judgment on all the evidence, which I send herewith